-Moist, spiced, and perfectly balanced vegan carrot cupcakes topped with a creamy, tangy vegan cream cheese frosting.
+Moist, spiced vegan carrot cake cupcakes topped with tangy, creamy vegan cream cheese frosting—perfectly balanced and seriously delicious.

-I’ve loved carrot cake for as long as I can remember, and let me tell you — these cupcakes?
-Absolutely irresistible.
+I’ve loved carrot cake for as long as I can remember, and these cupcakes are absolutely irresistible.
 They’re perfectly moist, lightly spiced, and just the right balance of sweet.
 And if you’re anything like me, you’ll definitely want to pile on the vegan cream cheese frosting.

-I love the little bites of walnuts in these vegan cupcakes, but honestly?
-They’re just as dreamy without.
+I love the little bites of walnuts in these vegan cupcakes, but they’re just as dreamy without.
 Soft, spiced, and packed with flavor — these are the kind of cupcakes that are as fun to bake as they are to decorate.

 Why this recipe works